 Saturated fat is used for growth, nerve and brain development and is an essential part of every cell.
 Eating fat allows us to absorb fat-soluble vitamins (A, D, E and K).
 Our bodies transform saturated fats into a variety of important hormones such as estrogen, progesterone, testosterone and cortisol.

 Why is Coconut Oil Better Than Other “Good” Oils?

-What are the real, everyday health benefits of taking a daily dosage of coconut oil?
+What are the real, everyday health benefits of eating coconut oil?

 Good for the Heart – Because it contains a large number of saturated fats, coconut oil has long been thought to contribute to heart disease.
 However, quite the opposite is true.
 The saturated fats in coconut oil do not have the harmful properties of those contained in other vegetable oils.
 Comprised of about 50% lauric acid, coconut oil actual helps control high cholesterol, high blood pressure, and atherosclerosis.

-Enhances Weight Loss – See additional information on weight loss further down in the Q&A.
+Supports a Healthy Weight– See additional information further down in the Q&A.

 Boosts the Immune System – The human body converts lauric acid into monolaurin, which has been shown to fight viruses and bacteria.